0xFNDH/MERSA/README.md

 # Attack Scenario
 ### Unicast Enabled Network
-In unicast-enabled networks, the main benefit of MERSA/MELOS is the evasiveness of multicast and its ability to avoid certain security devices.
-Not all Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), and Data Loss Prevention Systems (DLPS) control multicast traffic.
+In unicast-enabled networks, the main benefit of MERSA/MELOS is the evasiveness of multicast and its ability to avoid certain security controls.
 Multicast can be neglected or overlooked when designing security systems, increasing the likelihood that multicast-based operations can go undetected.
-This does not apply to all vendors but still is a concern.

 In this scenario, the attacker would simply need to conduct data exfiltration over multicast using either MERSA or MELOS after obtaining access to a machine.